 Nonfictional prose

-Nonfictional prose is a body of writing that is based on factual and true events.
-The information is not created from a writer’s imagination, but rather true accounts of real events.
+Nonfiction prose is a body of writing that is based on factual events.
+The information is not created from a writer’s imagination but rather from true accounts of real events.

 This type can be found in newspapers, magazines, journals, biographies, and textbooks.
-Anne Frank: The Diary of a Young Girl, for example, is a work written in nonfictional style.
+Anne Frank: The Diary of a Young Girl, for example, is a work written in a nonfiction style.

 Fictional prose

-Unlike nonfictional, fictional prose is partly or wholly created from a writer’s imagination.
-The events, characters, and story are imagined such as Romeo and Juliet, The Adventures of Tom Sawyer, or Brave New World.
-This type is found as novels, short stories, or novellas.
+Unlike nonfictional writing, fictional prose is partly or wholly created from a writer’s imagination.
+The events, characters, and story are imagined, such as Romeo and Juliet, The Adventures of Tom Sawyer, or Brave New World.
+This type is found in novels, short stories, and novellas.

 Heroic prose